JianmingTONG/DSLAM_TimeProfiling/README.md

 Modified the time_profiling_node.h in the dslam_release/include/ & octomap_server/include following the steps below
 - change the path to store profiling from /home/jimmy/work/C_test/profiling
 - setup a catkin_workspace and put this repo under the src directory
-- follow the instruction of [dslam release repo](https://github.com/efc-robot/dslam_release) to config the dslam_release package.
+- follow the instruction of [dslam release repo](https://github.com/efc-robot/dslam_release) to config the dslam_release_time_profiling package.
 - view the result in the TIME_PROFILING_PATH directory specified in time_profiling_node.h The time cost for executing the callback func was given.